WCHN/Student-Info/README.md

 * [**Reproducible Research**](Reproducible_Research.md).
 More to come...
 * [**Funding for Conferences, Training etc**](RD_Funding.md)
 * [**LinkedIn Learning**](https://www.ucl.ac.uk/isd/linkedin-learning).
 A huge range of video tutorials supporting learning in software, creative and business skills – all free to UCL staff and currently enrolled students.
+* [**UCL-Yale exchange programme**](https://www.grad.ucl.ac.uk/yale-ucl/) Exchange Scheme for doctoral students, giving UCL students the opportunity to undertake a period of research at Yale as part of their doctorate under the supervision of an identified Yale Supervisor

 ## If Life Becomes Difficult